asdfdotdev/utm.codes/_test/README.md

 Not running ajax tests.
 To execute these, use --group ajax.
 Not running ms-files tests.
 To execute these, use --group ms-files.
 Not running external-http tests.
 To execute these, use --group external-http.
-PHPUnit 6.5.14 by Sebastian Bergmann and contributors.
+PHPUnit 7.5.8 by Sebastian Bergmann and contributors.

 .....................................................
 53 / 53 (100%)

-Time: 20.06 seconds, Memory: 40.00MB
+Time: 21.59 seconds, Memory: 42.00 MB

 OK (53 tests, 438 assertions)